Introduction

 One of the core distinctives of Baptist Public Theology is “Religious Liberty.”
 At the Land Center, we champion this ideal, and I am proud to be a proponent of liberty.
 However, as I love to teach my students, there is a difference between liberty—doing what you ought—and license—doing whatever you want.
 To avoid anarchy and license, any liberty must have boundaries.

 The struggle in creating a system of liberty, then, is balancing liberty with boundaries.
 No system is perfect, and no system is immune to possible corruption.
-A democracy can turn into mob rule, a republic can turn into oligarchy, and a benevolent king can turn into a despotic dictator.
+A democracy can turn into mob rule, a republic can turn into an oligarchy, and a benevolent king can turn into a despotic dictator.
 Every system will have to deal with a possible tradeoff somewhere.

 A Restricted Liberty View